158th Infantry Regiment (United States): Interwar period

 The 158th Infantry was reconstituted in the National Guard in 1921, assigned to the 45th Division, and allotted to the state of Arizona.
 The regiment was reorganized from 1922 to 1924, with the headquarters organized and federally recognized at Phoenix, Arizona, on 12 September 1924.
 The headquarters was relocated on 11 October 1932 to Tucson, Arizona.
 In 1924, F Company was formed as an all-native American unit made up of alumni of the Phoenix Indian School.

+In March 1934 the 158th Infantry Regiment participated in an unusual deployment.
+After California unilaterally announced, without the agreement of Arizona, it would begin construction of the Parker Dam across the Colorado River, Arizona’s governor Benjamin Baker Moeur sent a contingent of six members of the Arizona National Guard to the banks of the river.
+In November 1934, after California began building a bridge across the river to begin dam construction, the governor declared martial law and mobilized 100 National Guard troops with rifles and machine guns from the 158th Infantry Regiment under the command of Major Franklin Pomeroy to block construction.
+The troops commandeered two steamboats, mounted machine guns on the boats, and thus was born what would be nicknamed the Arizona Navy.
+The issue was later resolved peacefully through federal law and negotiations as part of the Colorado River Compact.